abadaba42/Eleventy_site/src/knowledge/Grimoire.md

 # Grimoire

-An idea shamelessly stolen from [fdisk](https://fdisk.space/grimoire/) and [mineral existance](https://mineralexistence.com/grimoire.html).
-This is my collection of little snippets.
+An idea shamelessly stolen from [fdisk](https://fdisk.space/grimoire/) and [mineral existence](https://mineralexistence.com/grimoire.html).
+This is my collection of little snippets and explanations of how certain programs work.